Skip to main content

 You can:

-• anticipate problems and know how to prevent them
+• anticipate problems and defend against them at the right time

-• understand how problems fit into the bigger picture
+• understand how a problem fits into the larger picture

 • identify and describe problems, and help others to describe them